Diplomacy and Religion MA - 2020 Entry

 Full time 12 Month(s), Part time 24 Month(s)

-This programme is designed to encourage you to consider the practical processes, ideological dynamics and theoretical dimensions involved in the interface of diplomacy/foreign policy and religion.
-You will develop analytical skills in the field of religious studies and international relations and be encouraged to engage in cross-disciplinary research, notably with the MA dissertation.
+Through this programme we encourage you to consider the practical processes, ideological dynamics and theoretical dimensions involved in the interface of diplomacy/foreign policy and religion.
+You have the opportunity to develop analytical skills in the field of religious studies and international relations and will also be encouraged to engage in cross-disciplinary research, notably with the MA dissertation.

-The programme is especially relevant if you are thinking about or currently working in diplomacy, international NGOs, and international policy and politics.
+Our programme may be especially relevant if you currently work in, or are thinking about working in, diplomacy, international NGOs, and international policy and politics.
 Core modules are supported by selected Politics modules.
-You will take five taught modules each assessed by a 5,000 word essay.

 You will study a range of modules as part of your course, some examples of which are listed below.

 - Conflict Management and Contemporary Conflicts